blockprotocol/blockprotocol/rfcs/text/0428-extending-and-duplicating-types.md

 Both of these solutions for strict schemas would not be suitable for the type of expressiveness we want for type extension, unfortunately.

-The required behavior is that `unevaluatedProperties` should only validate at the top level of a type, allowing supertypes to validate `unevaluatedProperties` but defer checking if they're used within in subtype.
+The required behavior is that `unevaluatedProperties` should only apply to a "flattened" view of the schema, whereby all the constraints of the subtype and its supertypes are combined.

-### Redefining `unevaluatedProperties`
+### Defining an implicit `unevaluatedProperties`

-We're already implicitly defining `{ "additionalProperties": false }` in the [versioning RFC](./0408-versioning-types.md#determining-type-compatibility) for all schemas, this RFC will piggyback on that, and change the existing, implicit `additionalProperties` usage to `unevaluatedProperties` and slightly change its [vocabulary definition](https://json-schema.org/draft/2020-12/json-schema-core.html#name-unevaluatedproperties).
+We're already implicitly defining `{ "additionalProperties": false }` in the [versioning RFC](./0408-versioning-types.md#determining-type-compatibility) for all schemas, this RFC will piggyback on that, and change the existing, implicit `additionalProperties` usage to `unevaluatedProperties` change the conditions in which it is implied.

-The vocabulary change is that the `unevaluatedProperties` keyword will only be applicable at top-level schemas (i.e. subtypes or schemas that don't specify `allOf`), and ignored when present on a schema that resides in the `allOf` array.
-Instead of the default value being `{ "unevaluatedProperties": {} }`, the default value will be `{ "unevaluatedProperties": false }`.
-Together this makes it so that all supertypes will be able to compose, as their individual, implicit `unevaluatedProperties` values won't have any effect on validation and defer evaluation to the extending type (the subtype).
+Instead of applying it to every schema for an entity type, we suggest the constraint is implied at the top-level when validating data against a specific entity type.
+In other words, if you have a type `Employee` which extends `Person`, when you validate an entity of type `Employee` against the `Employee` type, the implicit `unevaluatedProperties` constraint will be implicitly inserted once, in the top-level of the `Employee` schema, and _not_ in the `Person` schema.

 Concretely, this means that for a free-standing type that doesn't extend any other type such as this `Person` type: